 5. Accumulate the Necessary Documents

 Investment property loan applications require several documents to validate your financial situation and the property’s details.
-Some of the essential documents include:
+Pre-qualify for rental property loans before invest time and resources into buying an investment property.
+Some of the essential documents to get pre-qualified include:

 Proof of Income: Recent pay stubs, tax returns, or income statements.